 The Caldwells have a particular interest in public speaking and the oral interpretation of poetry.
-The Caldwell Poetry Award also recognizes students who excel in performing their work, demonstrating the transformative power of the spoken word.
+The Caldwell Poetry Award therefore recognizes students who also excel in performing their work, thus demonstrating the transformative power of the spoken word.
 This category falls into two parts:

-We have a category for students who are former Lloyd Hall Scholars (2017-2018, 2018-2019, and 2019-2020).
-LSWA/LHSP alum may submit written poems, or performance pieces, as noted above, but will be judged in a separate category.
-The same due dates apply.
+Former Lloyd Scholars still at U of M (2019-2020, 2020-2021, and 2021-2022) may also submit written poems or performance pieces, as noted above, but will be judged in a separate category.
+The same due dates and application process applies.

 *Important note for students receiving need-based financial aid: Financial assistance from all sources during the academic year factors into the ongoing review of students' financial aid eligibility now and in the future.
 If your total financial aid, including any new offer, exceeds your eligibility for financial assistance this academic year, your aid may be limited in a future term or reduced from previously received assistance.
 This policy has affected some Caldwell winners in the past, resulting in reductions to the amounts of prize money they were able to receive.
 This year, based on conversations with both the UM Office of Financial Aid and the LSA Finance Office, we are hopeful that Caldwell Prizes will not cause conflicts with financial aid allotments in most cases.
 In the event that any prize money you receive does get flagged as a conflict with your financial aid package, we can help you schedule a consultation with someone in the OFA who may be able to help mitigate the issue.
 You can learn more about financial aid terms and conditions on the Office of Financial Aid's website.
 If you have questions or want to consult with someone about your particular situation, please contact OFA.